Serious adverse events and serious adverse reactions (SAEARs)

 A follow-up report should be submitted using the online system within 24 hours following completion of the internal investigation.

-For SAEs, the follow-up report should include details of the investigation, including a root cause analysis and details of any corrective or preventative measures identified.
+For SAEs, the follow-up report should include details of the investigation, including a root cause analysis and details of any corrective or preventative actions identified.

-For SARs, the follow-up report should include details of the investigation, including confirmation of whether it was an SAR, clinical outcome, outcome of the investigation and final conclusions and any corrective and preventative measures identified.
+For SARs, the follow-up report should include details of the investigation, including confirmation of whether it was an SAR, the clinical outcome, the outcome of the investigation and any corrective and preventative actions identified.